The Spirit Level (Wilkinson and Pickett book): Critical response

-John Kay in The Financial Times said that "the evidence presented in the book is mostly a series of scatter diagrams, with a regression line drawn through them.
+John Kay wrote in the Financial Times that the book "is a powerful counter to any simple equation of social progress and the advance of GDP", but he warned that the causal relationships are complex, and said that other studies, such as the World Values Survey, could also explain high performance of societies such as Sweden and Japan.
+He said that "the evidence presented in the book is mostly a series of scatter diagrams, with a regression line drawn through them.
 No data is provided on the estimated equations, or on relevant statistical tests".
 The significance tests and correlation coefficients were included in the November 2010 revised paperback edition of the book, and also appear on the Equality Trust website, where source data is also available and there is an explanation for the omission that "the book's intended readership was not confined to those with statistical training".

 Richard Reeves in The Guardian called the book "a thorough-going attempt to demonstrate scientifically the benefits of a smaller gap between rich and poor", but said there were problems with the book's approach.
 "Drawing a line through a series of data points signals nothing concrete about statistical significance ... since they do not provide any statistical analyses, this can't be verified."
 He later noted that, "The Spirit Level is strongest on Wilkinson's home turf: health.
 The links between average health outcomes and income inequality do appear strong, and disturbing".
 The Guardian ranked The Spirit Level #79 in its list of 100 Best Books of the 21st Century.

 In the European Sociological Review, sociologist John Goldthorpe argued that the book relied too heavily on income inequality over other forms of inequality (including broader economic inequality), and demonstrated a one-dimensional understanding of social stratification, with social class being in effect treated as merely a marker for income.
 He concluded that much more research was needed to support either the Wilkinson and Pickett "account of the psychosocial generation of the contextual effects of inequality on health or the rival neo-materialist account".

 Charles Moore in The Daily Telegraph declared it to be "more a socialist tract than an objective analysis of poverty".
 Gerry Hassan in The Scotsman maintained against Wilkinson and Pickett's claim that "more equal societies almost always do better" that it "is not possible to make the claim that everyone gains from greater equality", and suggests one of the book's "central weaknesses" is the "absence of the importance of politics....
 They let neo-liberalism and free market fundamentalism off the hook".